The Three Bears Do the Adirondacks

 Black bears are normally afraid of people according to Ed.
 But if they are habituated to human food, they equate people with food, and black bears live to eat.
 This still doesn’t completely explain the unusual behavior of these three bears, and Ed says it is a mystery they are trying to solve.

-People should be aware these three thugs are still at large if hiking in the area around the Northville-Placid Trail.
+People should be aware these three, unusually aggressive bears are still at large if hiking in the area around the Northville-Placid Trail.
 If you encounter a bear, make noise, wave your arms, try to look big, (the resident biologist actually said this to me – I’m 5″2), make sure the bear knows you are human, and back away slowly.
 Do not try to outrun a bear.
 You can’t.

 I spend a great deal of time in the woods and will certainly be watching my back.
 Please do the same.